Converse (brand): Philanthropy

-A special collection called "1Hund (RED)", whereby fifteen percent of the profits are used to support HIV/AIDS prevention, was released by the brand.
-One hundred artists from around the world were chosen to create designs for the collection as part of the (RED) campaign.
-Professional skateboarder Anthony Pappalardo released a (RED) edition of his high-selling signature skate shoe model in February 2010.
-Pappalardo explains:
+The brand released a special collection named "1Hund (RED)", allocating 15 percent of the profits to HIV/AIDS prevention programs.
+As part of the (RED) campaign, 100 artists from around the world designed products for the collection.
+In February 2010, professional skateboarder Anthony Pappalardo released a (RED) edition of his signature skate shoe.
+Pappalardo stated:

 I got into woodworking about two years ago, through a buddy of mine who I used to skate with every day—he turned into a woodworker.
 So he gave me this scrap box of wood ...
 It just definitely started consuming me as skating did.
 I wanted to read about it, you know?
 Go on the internet and watch videos about it, and just learn anything and everything I could about woodworking.
 The first thing I ever made was a bench, and that's, kinda, what I've been making ever since.
 The cool thing about working with Product (RED) is just by doing the two things that I love, I'm also able to help people.

-In 2012, Converse was listed as a partner in the (RED) campaign, together with other brands such as Nike, Inc., Girl, and Bugaboo.
-The campaign's mission is to prevent the transmission of the HIV virus from mother to child by 2015 (the campaign's byline is "Fighting For An AIDS Free Generation").
+In 2012, Converse was listed as a partner in the (RED) campaign alongside other companies like Nike, Inc., Girl, and Bugaboo.
+The campaign's mission is to prevent the transmission of the HIV virus from mother to child by 2015, operating under the slogan "Fighting For An AIDS Free Generation".

-In the winter of 2018, Converse teamed up with several influential figures in the Los Angeles area to create a collection paying to those who help move the culture forward in the city.
-Among those selected by the Boston-based footwear brand for this L.A.-themed collection are Vince Staples, Dr. Woo, Rocket, BornXRaised, and Clot.
+In the winter of 2018, Converse collaborated with several Los Angeles figures on a collection focused on local culture. participants selected for the project included Vince Staples, Dr. Woo, Rocket, BornXRaised, and Clot.